rohityellapu/event-management/README.md

 ### Create a branch

-1. `git checkout main` from any folder in your local `task-manager` repository
+1. `git checkout main` from any folder in your local `event-management` repository
 1. `git pull origin main` to ensure you have the latest main code
 1. `git checkout -b the-name-of-my-branch` (replacing `the-name-of-my-branch` with a suitable name) to create a branch